-A Suspected Technical Support Phone Scam refers to the act of a third party (usually unaffiliated with a software vendor) who may attempt to take advantage of an unsuspecting user's concerns about malware, virus infections and other online threats in order to make money.
+A Suspected Third Party Technical Support Scam is an act of a third party (usually unaffiliated with a software vendor) who may attempt to take advantage of an unsuspecting user's concerns about malware, virus infections and other online threats in order to make money.
 The most common way that these scammers try and lure their victims is by making unsolicited phone calls or through the use of false advertisements to gain control of one's computer.
 In many cases the third party may misrepresent themselves or their company by claiming to be the original software vendor or an official support agent or representative.

 These scammers usually make unsolicited calls to their targets, claiming they are technical support representatives from well-known software companies, like Microsoft or reputable antivirus companies like Trend Micro, Norton or McAfee.